gigamon-dev/SubspaceServer/doc/developer-guide.md

 ### ObjectPoolManager

-Rather than having to create your own pools, the `IObjectPoolManager` interface of the `ObjectPoolManager` module provides access to pools for certain types that may be useful.
+Rather than having to create your own pools, the `IObjectPoolManager` interface of the `ObjectPoolManager` module provides pools for certain types that may be useful:
 - StringBuilderPool: A pool of `StringBuilder` objects.
 - PlayerSetPool: A pool of `HashSet<Player>` objects.
 Useful whenever you need to keep track of a set of `Player` objects.
+- ArenaSetPool: A pool of `HashSet<Arena>` objects.
+Useful when you need to keep track of a set of `Arena` objects.
+- NameHashSetPool: A pool of `HashSet<string>` objects that are case-insensitive.
+Useful if you need to store player names or arena names.

 ### Object Pooling of Per-Player Data and Per-Arena Data
 The per-player data and per-arena data APIs support object pooling too.
 This can be done in two ways: by implementing the `Microsoft.Extensions.ObjectPool.IResettable` interface OR by using the `IPooledObjectPolicy<T>` overloads of the `IPlayerData.AllocatePlayerData` and `IArenaData.AllocateArenaData` methods.